zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 DomeText Update
 Rewrote the Linux DomeText font scanning to scan through each of the font folders located in the linux font path: /usr/share/fonts/

-Improved the Mac OS X DomeText font scanning.
+Improved the macOS DomeText font scanning.
 Fonts that are installed in the /Library/Fonts, /System/Library/Fonts, and ~/Library/Fonts folders are now added to the font menu list.
 The font folder path is added so it is possible to know which version of a font is selected.

 Version 1.4 Beta 8 Changes